 II Kings 18:6:

-and departed not from following him, but kept his commandments, which the Lord commanded Moses.
+For he clave to the Lord, and departed not from following him, but kept his commandments, which the Lord commanded Moses.

 Hezekiah “clave to,” “departed not,” and “kept.”
 He “clave to”—adhered, clung, and stuck to—God and His Word.
 He departed not from following God, but kept His commandments.
 These actions that Hezekiah took built his trust in God.
 Hezekiah practically applied the Word, and his trust grew to a point that he was unmatched among the kings of Judah.
 This gives us a foundation on which to build our own keys to trusting in God.